Building a Privacy-First URL Shortener on Blockchain

 Why Traditional URL Shorteners Are a Privacy Nightmare

-• When you click a bit.ly link, here’s what happens:
+• When you click a bit.ly link, the service logs your IP, timestamp, and user agent.

-• Even if you trust the shortener, their database can be hacked.
+• Even if you trust the shortener, its database can be hacked.

 I built cryptly to solve this problem using blockchain and encryption.